Optimizing the fractional power in a model with stochastic PDE constraints: Construction of solutions

-To ensure sufficient compactness properties needed to prove the existence of optimal controls in Section \ref{sec:controls}, we need to quantify the H\"older continuity in time of solutions to \eqref{eq:stateeq} in dependence of $s$.
-This is proved via the factorization method (see \cite{dpz}, Chapter II.5.3), which works with interpolation spaces.
+To ensure sufficient compactness properties needed to prove the existence of optimal controls in Section \ref{sec:controls}, we need to quantify the H\"older continuity in time of solutions to equation \eqref{eq:stateeq} in dependence of $s$.
+This is proved via the factorization method (see \cite{dpz}, Chapter II.5.3), which uses the semigroup generated by $\mathcal{L}^s$ and works with interpolation spaces.